lgreski/datasciencectacontent/markdown/rprog-assignmentOperators.md

     # rightward form
     15 -> x

-Note that the `=` form of the assignment operator is leftward form, and that it has other restrictions on its use.
+Note that the `=` form of the assignment operator is leftward form only, and that it has other restrictions on its use.
 Therefore, most people who work in R prefer `<-` over `=`.